compactcode/dot-files/readme.md

 I am currently using [zsh](http://en.wikipedia.org/wiki/Z_shell) instead of bash.

-My main reason for using it is the excellent community framework [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).

 ### Vim

 My editor of choice is vim, running inside a terminal so I can leverage as much of its power as possbile.